Matt Harpring: Utah Jazz

 Harpring signed a free agent contract with the Utah Jazz in August 2002.
 Known as a smart, hard-working player, he fit well in Utah's offensive system, playing alongside superstars Karl Malone and John Stockton.
 Harpring played the best basketball of his career, averaging 17.6 points per game while shooting 51.1 percent from the floor and 41.3 percent on three-pointers.
 He set a new career high with 30 points against the Los Angeles Clippers on November 26, 2002.
 Three nights later, he set another career high with 33 points against the Minnesota Timberwolves (on November 29, 2002).
 He finished second in voting for the NBA's Most Improved Player in 2002–03 (behind Golden State's Gilbert Arenas).

 Prior to the 2003–04 season, Stockton announced his retirement and Malone left Utah to play for the Los Angeles Lakers.
 Harpring was named team captain by coach Jerry Sloan.
 Harpring provided leadership for the young team, which played surprisingly well despite the departures of Malone and Stockton.
 Harpring's season ended suddenly with a knee injury that required surgery to repair.
 In 31 games, he averaged 16.2 points and 8.0 rebounds per game.
 At the time of his injury, he was Utah's leading scorer.

 Harpring returned from his injury the following season, but saw his role on the team reduced as Andrei Kirilenko emerged as an All-Star at small forward, and the Jazz added power forwards Carlos Boozer and Mehmet Okur to the roster.

 In 2009, after suffering various injuries and a post-surgery infection in his ankle, Harpring announced that he would probably not be able to continue playing in the NBA, though he did not formally retire.
 He joined the Jazz television broadcast team for a few games to add color commentary.

 Since 2010, Harpring has successfully transitioned to his current role as color commentary voice for the games broadcast on AT&T SportsNet Rocky Mountain, adding a dry sense of humor which he admits he suppressed while a player to the widely recognized play-by-play skills of Craig Bolerjack.

 Oklahoma City Thunder

-On December 22, 2009, Harpring's contract was included in a trade between the Jazz and the Oklahoma City Thunder, sending Harpring and point guard Eric Maynor to the Thunder in exchange for the rights to 2002 draft pick Peter Fehse.
+On December 22, 2009, Harpring's contract was included in a trade between the Jazz and Oklahoma City Thunder, sending Harpring and point guard Eric Maynor to the Thunder in exchange for the rights to 2002 draft pick Peter Fehse.
 Harpring did not report to Oklahoma City, who waived him on February 22, 2010.

 He then joined NBA TV as a studio analyst.